cockroachdb/docs/v20.1/query-behavior-troubleshooting.md

 ## Query is always slow

-To detect whether your cluster has slow queries, check the [service latency graph](admin-ui-sql-dashboard.html#service-latency-sql-99th-percentile) and the [CPU graph](admin-ui-hardware-dashboard.html#cpu-percent).
-If the graphs show latency spikes or CPU usage spikes, it might indicate slow queries in your cluster.

-Once you determine that you do have slow queries in your cluster, use the [Statements page](admin-ui-statements-page.html) to identify the high latency [SQL statements](sql-statements.html).
-To view the Statements page, [access the Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui) and then click Statements on the left.

-You can then use the [Statement Details](admin-ui-statements-page.html#statement-details-page) page to drill down to individual statements and [activate diagnostics](admin-ui-statements-page.html#diagnostics) for the statement that you can send to our [support team](support-resources.html) for analysis.
+If you have consistently slow queries in your cluster, use the [Statement Details](admin-ui-statements-page.html#statement-details-page) page to drill down to an individual statement and [collect diagnostics](admin-ui-statements-page.html#diagnostics) for the statement.
+A diagnostics bundle contains a record of transaction events across nodes for the SQL statement.

 You can also use an [`EXPLAIN ANALYZE`](explain-analyze.html) statement, which executes a SQL query and returns a physical query plan with execution statistics.
-Query plans provide information around SQL execution, which can be used to troubleshoot slow queries by figuring out where time is being spent, how long a processor (i.e., a component that takes streams of input rows and processes them according to a specification) is not doing work, etc.
+Query plans can be used to troubleshoot slow queries by indicating where time is being spent, how long a processor (i.e., a component that takes streams of input rows and processes them according to a specification) is not doing work, etc.

-If you need help interpreting the output of the `EXPLAIN ANALYZE` statement, [contact us](support-resources.html).
+We recommend sending either the diagnostics bundle or the `EXPLAIN ANALYZE` output to our [support team](support-resources.html) for analysis.

 ## Query is sometimes slow